Blaze Foley: Music

 Townes Van Zandt wrote the 1990 song "Blaze's Blues" about his friend and first released it on his 1991 live album Rain on a Conga Drum - Live in Berlin.
 He re-released it multiple times, notably on his two-disc album Live at Union Chapel, London, England.

 Lucinda Williams wrote a Foley tribute song titled "Drunken Angel" for her 1998 album Car Wheels on a Gravel Road.

 Gurf Morlix wrote a Foley tribute song titled "Music You Mighta Made" for his 2009 album Last Exit to Happyland.
 On February 1, 2011, Morlix released a 15-song collection of Foley cover songs titled Blaze Foley's 113th Wet Dream.

 Kings of Leon recorded a Foley tribute song titled "Reverend" on their 2016 album Walls.

 In 1998, a various artist Foley digital tribute album was released titled Blaze Foley: In Tribute and Loving Memory...Volume One, which includes Foley's work by 15 artists (Deep State Production).

 His 1979 song "If I Could Only Fly" was covered on Merle Haggard and Willie Nelson's 1987 duet album Seashores of Old Mexico, with the song reaching Number 58 on the Billboard Hot Country Songs singles chart.
 It was covered again by Haggard on his 2000 album If I Could Only Fly.
 Joe Nichols recorded it as a duet with Lee Ann Womack on his 2007 album Real Things.
 Nanci Griffith recorded it on her 2012 album Intersection.
 Kimmie Rhodes recorded it on the aforementioned 1998 Foley tribute album Blaze Foley: In Tribute and Loving Memory...Volume One.

 His song "Election Day" was covered by Lyle Lovett on his 2003 album My Baby Don't Tolerate.

 His song "Clay Pigeons" was covered by John Prine on his Grammy Award-winning 2005 album Fair & Square and by Michael Cera on his 2014 album True That.

 His song "Rainbows and Ridges" was covered by Chicago band Whitney on their 2020 covers album Candid.

 In 2009, at the request of Foley's estate, Texas singer-songwriter and old-time music historian Jon Hogan was tasked with adding music to three unearthed songs from lyrics found in Foley's handwriting after his death.
 The three "new" songs "Every Now and Then", "Safe in the Arms of Love", and "Can't Always Cry" were recorded by Hogan on his 2010 tribute album Every Now and Then: Songs of Townes Van Zandt & Blaze Foley.
 In 2017, Hogan and musical partner Maria Moss re-recorded "Can't Always Cry" for their album In Dreams I Go Back Home.

+In 2026, Lost Art Records released Sittin' With Blaze, a compilation album featuring new covers of Foley's mid-1970s “tree house” recordings by Lucy Dacus, John Moreland, Phosphorescent, Uncle Lucius, Willie Watson, Cactus Lee, Dylan Earl, Riley Downing, Joshua Ray Walker, Twain, Angela Autumn, John R. Miller, and Lucinda Williams.
+One reviewer called it "a celebration of still-living songs," and counted it "among the best tribute albums."